 top of page

-The New Guinea white spotted tree monitor (Varanus Similis), commonly known as the Similis Monitor, shares a striking resemblance with the Australian white spotted tree monitor (Varanus Scalaris).
+The Spotted tree monitor (Varanus Similis) is a dwarf monitor steeped in controversy.
+This species is often mistaken for the Banded tree monitor (Varanus Scalaris) as well as the Timor monitor (Varanus Timorensis).
+Because of its striking resemblance to these other species it was given the name Similis in 1958 when it was officially described by German herpetologist Robert Mertens.
+It was believed to be a subspecies of Varanus Timorensis until 2001 when it was described as a separate species by Hans-Peter Berghof .
 Though this species tends to be reclusive, with adequate socialization, it can transform into a bold and engaging companion for experienced reptile enthusiasts.
 For those ready to invest the time, the Similis Monitor offers a rewarding pet experience that showcases its unique personality.

 Similis_monitor_on_branch.jpg